bryn-newell/vanilla-portfolio-revamp/src/content/non-expert.md

 ---
 title: 'From One Non-Expert to Another — Learning What I Didn’t Know I Didn’t Know'
-pageDescription: "From One Non-Expert to Another — Learning What I Didn’t Know I Didn’t Know | by Bryn Newell"
 date: '2019-10-19'
 displayDate: 'Oct 19th, 2019'
 categories: ['tech']